 Design tests of statistical hypotheses to corroborate or refute a theory from the sample information.

 Utilize the more usual statistical tests for proportions, means and variances of random models.

 Compare and analyze the properties of two random models, detecting the differences between proportions, means and variances.

-2.2.Introduction
+2.2.Importance of learning goals